Adoption of Generative Artificial Intelligence in the German Software Engineering Industry: An Empirical Study: The AI Landscape

 \section{The \glsentryshort{AI} Landscape}

 This section reports quantitative results on \gls{genai} adoption among German software engineers.
 Our analysis addresses \textbf{RQ1}, which concerns adoption and interaction patterns, and \textbf{RQ2}, which focuses on challenges to effective integration.
 We begin by identifying the tools practitioners have adopted and the frequency of their use across development tasks.
 Next, we analyze the prompting strategies developers use and assess their perceived effectiveness.
 We then examine the challenges that limit productive use and identify unmet integration needs.
 Finally, we evaluate the overall perceived impact on productivity.
+The survey results are available in the supplementary data.
+They are redacted to exclude incomplete responses, which were not used in our analysis, and free-text responses, as they could aid in de-anonymizing the respondent.